Pepsi Refresh Project

 This was our first project as GOOD/Corps.
 The idea was to add substance to the optimism-based campaign Pepsi launched after the 2008 presidential election; a democratic grant-making platform would replace Super Bowl ads.
 We worked on the initial strategy, built the grant-making system and created a lot of content from all the grantees.
 We worked closely with a big extended team - Chiat, HUGE, Global Giving, Edelman, Weber Shandwick and a lot more.
 I'm not sure I've ever worked as hard as in the months leading up to launch, and a lot of people said it couldn't be done.

-A lot has been written about Pepsi Refresh, including an Harvard Business School case study.
+A lot has been written about Pepsi Refresh, including a Harvard Business School case study.
 A lot of that focuses on whether 'it worked', and whether it drove as many direct sales as short term tactics like price promotions would have.
-What it did do was improve all of Pepsi's brand health metrics, gave the brand a new relevance in the world, generated a lot of awareness (over 3 billion media impressions, 85 million votes), demonstrated what a social activation campaign could look like and put about $40M into over 800 community projects.
+What it did do was improve all of Pepsi's brand health metrics (see below), gave the brand a new relevance in the world, generated a lot of awareness (over 3 billion media impressions, 85 million votes — more than any US presidential candidate, ever), demonstrated what a social activation campaign could look like and put about $40M into over 800 community projects.

 And we learned a lot.

 We took it to Canada too -

 New York Times: Pepsi Invites the Public to Do Good

 New York Times: Good/Corps Aims to Help Business Meet Social Goals